bbc/melchett/README.md

         body: 'Here is a response that will inform, educate, and entertain',
         headers: {},
         status: 200,
-        content_length: '7074',
-        upstream_duration: 123,
+        duration: 123,
-        melchett_cache: 'MISS'
+        melchettCached: true
     }
 }
 ```

-Response that are not served from cache and contain a header matching the value provided in `timingHeader` have the header value added under the `upstream_duration` property.
+Response that are not served from cache and contain a header matching the value provided in `timingHeader` have the header value added under the `duration` property.

-If no `timingHeader` is provided or it was absent in the response, `melchett` will fall back to a less accurate timing calculation for the `upstream_duration` property.
+If no `timingHeader` is provided or it was absent in the response, `melchett` will fall back to a less accurate timing calculation for the `duration` property.

 If an error occurs at some point in the request/response chain, the promise is rejected with an additional `error` field as shown:
 ```